Al Adl Wa Al Ihssane: Founder

-Its founder, Abdessalam Yassine, an old inspector in the moroccan National Education Ministry was initially a member of Zaouia boutchichia, a Sufi brotherhood that he quit after deploring its evolution and because he was not offered the role of the leader of this brotherhood prior to his son.
-Yassine was also heavily influenced at his beginnings by the thinking of Sayyid Qutb, he considered that the moroccan society lives in a fitna (division) under the regime of ignorance.
+Its founder, Abdessalam Yassine, an old inspector in the Moroccan National Education Ministry was initially a member of Zaouia boutchichia, a Sufi brotherhood that he quit after deploring its evolution and because he was not offered the role of the leader of this brotherhood prior to his son.
+Yassine was also heavily influenced at his beginnings by the thinking of Sayyid Qutb, he considered that the Moroccan society lives in a fitna (division) under the regime of ignorance.
 He also started advocating for a policy near Iran's after the revolution.

 Journey

 Abdessalam Yassine was born in 1928.
-His father, a poor peasant, belonged to the family of "Ait-Bihi", he proclaims himself an Idrissid Berber from the region of "Oullouz" in Souss (southern Morocco).
-He completed his primary studies in a school founded in Marrakech by ((Mohamed Mokhtar Soussi)).
+His father, a poor peasant, belonged to the family of "Ait-Bihi", he proclaims himself an Idrisid Berber from the region of Aoulouz in Sous (Southern Morocco).
+He completed his primary studies in a school founded in Marrakech by Mohamed Mokhtar Soussi.
 After four years of studies, he graduated from the Ibn Youssef Institute.
 He finished his studies at the teacher training school in Rabat in 1947, then worked in national education, for twenty years he was brought to represent Morocco in many international educational meetings.
 In 1968, he was dismissed from his post without any administrative decision, he was retired in 1987.